-When it comes to your company knowledge platform, as with any investment, it’s essential you prove its value in concrete, measurable terms.
+When it comes to your company knowledge management platform, as with any investment, it’s essential you prove its value in concrete, measurable terms.
 While qualitative feedback and employee anecdotes are useful, senior stakeholders typically want to see hard ROI (such as numbers regarding utilization and outcomes).

 After all, even the best software in the world won’t help your business if your team isn’t using it correctly and consistently.

 Knowledge management metrics are a set of quantifiable measurements you can use to monitor performance and prove the ROI of your tech investment.
 And in this post, we’re delving into which metrics make the most sense for your organization.

 But before we do, let’s talk about how to achieve engagement in the first place:

 How to Increase Your Knowledge Engagement

 You did your research, collected data, compared solutions, and made a case for investing in a knowledge management solution.
 Then you successfully rolled out your new software, integrating it within your company’s tech ecosystem.
 Finally, you set up and trained the workforce on all its features and benefits.
 But what if employees don’t adopt the new technology into their daily workflow?

 Even with the best of intentions and significant planning, some software investments flop.
 Often, this has little to do with the product’s power and capabilities, and everything to do with whether or not an organization uses it to its full potential.

 To ensure you’re getting the best ROI from your knowledge management software, you need to focus on consistent engagement.